sanaldeha/poemsofamachine/shouldmyheartspeak.md

 Should I ever speak my mind again,\
 May it be a firework; waning in vain.\
-Decorating my wall with it's vibrant color;\
+Decorating my wall with its vibrant color;\
 In destruction only can it find splendor.

 Should I never utter a word again;\